 Good positioning and attachment of your baby to the breast is important.

-See 'Overcoming Challenges' video where midwife Susan O'Driscoll gives advice on positioning and overcoming breastfeeding challenges
+Midwife Susan O'Driscoll gives advice on positioning and overcoming breastfeeding challenges.

 Your baby's tongue-tie should be assessed as part of lactation support.
 Find an international board certified consultant (IBCLC)